-Our approach is to encouraging people back into the town centre by providing positive spaces that people enjoy spending time in.
-Key to this was a thorough analysis of the historical assets of the towns and a rigorous understanding of what doesn’t work – in order to fix the problems and build unique sense of identity of both towns.
+JMA have been working closely with Muse, St Helens Council and The English Cities Fund to produce a new vision and masterplan for St Helens Town Centre.
+The existing Hardshaw Centre will be demolished, to enable the historic street pattern to be reinstated, improving the town centre permeability, wayfinding and reanimating street frontages.
+Our approach to the masterplan is to create a series of positive spaces that people enjoy spending time in.
+Key to this was a thorough analysis of the historical assets of the towns and a rigorous understanding of what doesn’t work – in order to fix the problems and build unique sense of identity for the town.

 Privacy Overview